Animal welfare and licensing

 You can find out if a business is licensed to keep animals by looking at our list of animal welfare establishments.

-The licensing applies to the following activities:
+The regulations apply to the following activities:

 Licensing of livery yards, racing greyhounds, animal sanctuaries and rescue centres is being considered.